trouillon-lab/PoolPy/README.md

 Required:
 `--differentiate`: Maximum number of samples that can be positive to your test (diff).
 `--path_to_WA`: Path where is the well assigner table for the used design.
 `--readout`: A string either containing the readout or containing a path to a .csv file of the readout (Readout).
-If providing the readout as a string, use a comma-delimited list of positive pools (e.g., for five pools with pool 2 being positive: 0,1,0,0,0).
+If providing the readout as a string, use a comma-delimited list of positive pools (e.g., for five pools with pool 2 and 3 being positive: 0,1,1,0,0; or by simply listing the positive pools: 2,3).

 &nbsp;